stuffedmotion/Twitch-Dog-Treat-Dispenser/README.md

 I used an [EMQTT](http://emqtt.io) broker running on the same machine as the Express server to be my MQTT server, rather than using a free cloud MQTT server, it was much faster and more reliable.
 If you do this, you should go into your router and assign a dedicated IP address to your computer running the server so the arduino/esp8266 can connect easily (e.g. 192.168.0.14).

 You may need to download and add certain dependencies that are missing.
 This was developed for use on a NodeMCU/ESP8266 board, but can likely be easily modified to work with an Arduino

+WifiManager library is being used for wifi.
+On the first run, a wifi access point will be available that you can connect to from your phone.
+From there you can configure your wifi settings.